hmajid2301/blog/content/slides/gophercon-otel/_index.md

 ## Metric Types (Cont...)

-- Histograms: for observing the distribution of values within predefined buckets.
+- Histogram: for observing the distribution of values within predefined buckets.
 - UpDownCounter: for values that go up and down

 {{% note %}}
 histogram: distribution of values

-up down counter: like queue size
+up down counter: like queue size (how much did it change)

+async versions of these:
+  - connection pools
+  - periodic sampling
+  - expensive to compute
 {{% /note %}}

 ---